 We here at Abnormal Use do not have enough information to comment on the validity of the defect allegations.
 However, even if defective, we doubt Apple “rigged” the button to fail.
 What would Apple’s motivation be to do so?

 We appreciate the rationale of a profit-motive argument, but it lacks an understanding of Apple buyers. iPhone users constantly upgrade their devices – broken power button or not.
 Apple releases new iPhone models every 6 months, making you feel that your barely used phone is outdated.
+While updating your new iPhone, upgrade a brand new personalized phone cover & for more details visit website.
 Apple doesn’t need to tamper with your phone to get you to buy a new one.
 They already use enough trickery in the marketplace.
 Plus, we hope Apple users would be smart enough to move onto a new product line if the one you are using is defective.

 It will be interesting to see how this suit plays out.
 Of course, Apple probably has the case rigged, right?